Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 After landing in Green Bay, my second oldest sister Patty who has a farm outside of Manitowoc picked me up at the airport.
 I spent a lot of time with Patty and brother-in-law Donnie and they accompanied me on some excursions out of the Manitowoc area.

 Since I hadn't seen my only two living maternal aunts since 2004, we made trips to Marshfield in the central part of Wisconsin.
-I was especially happy to see Aunt Sissy who is now 95!
+I was especially happy to see Aunt Sissy who was born in 1924.

 I then made a shorter excursion to Door County to meet with a distant second cousin.
 Margie has helped me do ancestry research on the Kuehn family and I was anxious to find out if she had any new findings.
 Margie took me to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also to see Egg Harbor where my father was born.